Before arrival

 Health Insurance

-Compulsory health insurance is designed to protect students.
-Because if you need medical treatment without health insurance, the costs can quickly explode.
+The compulsory health insurance protects students.
+This is because if you require medical treatment without health insurance, the costs can quickly spiral out of control.

 What you should know

-• Students from countries that have a social security agreement with Germany (all EU countries, Liechtenstein, Norway, Switzerland) only need the European Health Insurance Card (EHIC) or a corresponding proof of insurance in their home country.
-Please note, however, that you will have to submit your insurance details to a German statutory health insurance fund and apply for exemption from the German compulsory insurance requirement.
-The health insurance company will then confirm to OTH Regensburg that your insurance is valid in Germany.
-The exemption is valid for the entire duration of your enrollment.
+You must submit your insurance details to a German statutory health insurance fund and apply for exemption from the German compulsory insurance requirement.
+The health insurance fund will then confirm to OTH Regensburg that your insurance is valid in Germany.
+The exemption applies for the entire duration of your enrolment.

 • All other students whose countries of origin do not have a social security agreement with Germany must take out health insurance in Germany.
 Please follow the link and read the further information on our website.